qunjie-zhang/gfanno/README.md

 ```
 In the configuration file, the hmm parameter, hmm_coverage parameter, and domain parameter can have multiple values separated by commas.
 However, it is important to note that the number of values they carry must be equal.

+The configuration file supports comment text information starting with ‘;’ or ‘#’

 ## LICENSE
 Copyright [2023] [Bioinformatics Laboratory of South China Agricultural University]